lgjor/JavaBasicReview/readme.md

 - Twins

-## While and do-while loops
+### While and do-while loops

 - Celsius Chase: Climbing to a Fiery Halt
+- Check Correctness
+- Chilling halt to a warm conversion
+- Conditions
 - Guess The Number
 - The largest element of a sequence
 - Powers of two
+- Smallest Multiple By 3 Larger Than N
 - Generate a string with 'odd' and 'even'
 - The sum of elements
 - The Length of the sequence
-- Chilling halt to a warm conversion